ramyasathiya/MODULE5/Ex2.md

 To write a C++ program to convert an infix expression into a postfix expression using the Stack STL.

 ## Algorithm:
-Start the program.
+1.Start the program.
-Define a function precedence(op) to return precedence of operators (+,- = 1, *,/ = 2, ^ = 3).
+2.Define a function precedence(op) to return precedence of operators (+,- = 1, *,/ = 2, ^ = 3).
-Traverse the infix expression character by character:
+3.Traverse the infix expression character by character:
-If the character is an operand → append to postfix string.
+4.If the character is an operand → append to postfix string.
-If the character is ( → push onto stack.
+5.If the character is ( → push onto stack.
-If the character is ) → pop from stack until ( is found.
+6.If the character is ) → pop from stack until ( is found.
-If the character is an operator → pop from stack while top of stack has greater or equal precedence, then push current operator.
+7.If the character is an operator → pop from stack while top of stack has greater or equal precedence, then push current operator.
-After traversing, pop all remaining operators from stack and append to postfix expression.
+8.After traversing, pop all remaining operators from stack and append to postfix expression.
-Print the final postfix expression.
+9.Print the final postfix expression.
-Stop the program.
+1o0.Stop the program.
 ## Program:
 ```
 #include <iostream>